-CMU Common Lisp is a historical programming language.
+CMU Common Lisp is an actively used programming language.
 CMUCL is a free Common Lisp implementation, originally developed at Carnegie Mellon University.
 CMUCL runs on most Unix-like platforms, including Linux and BSD; there is an experimental Windows port as well.
 Steel Bank Common Lisp is derived from CMUCL.
 Read more on Wikipedia...

 - CMU Common Lisp ranks in the top 25% of languages